Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model

-With the rapid development of machine learning technology \cite{He:2023urp,Zhou:2018hsl,Pang:2019int,Wang:2020hji,Zhao:2021yjo,Du:2020pmp,Du:2021pqa,Jiang:2021gsw,Shi:2022vfr,Soma:2022qnv,Li:2022ozl,Yang:2022yfr,Soma:2023rls,Wang:2024dzc,Wang:2024bpl,Wang:2024ykk,Xu:2024tjp,Xiang:2024pkb,Zhou:2023pti,Zhou:2023dyd}, deep learning has received pioneering attention in the study of holographic QCD \cite{Hashimoto:2018bnb,Hashimoto:2019bih,Akutagawa:2020yeo}.
-In addition, the combination of machine learning and holographic QCD has been deeply explored in a series of recent studies \cite{Hashimoto:2021ihd,Luo:2024iwf,Mansouri:2024uwc,Chen:2024ckb,Chen:2024mmd,Chang:2024ksq,Ahn:2024jkk,Cai:2024eqa,Hashimoto:2024yev,Ahn:2025tjp}.
+With the rapid development of machine learning technology \cite{He:2023urp,Zhou:2018hsl,Pang:2019int,Wang:2020hji,Zhao:2021yjo,Du:2020pmp,Du:2021pqa,Jiang:2021gsw,Shi:2022vfr,Soma:2022qnv,Li:2022ozl,Yang:2022yfr,Soma:2023rls,Wang:2024dzc,Wang:2024bpl,Wang:2024ykk,Xu:2024tjp,Xiang:2024pkb,Zhou:2023pti,Zhou:2023dyd}, deep learning has received pioneering attention in the study of holographic QCD \cite{ALICE:2024rpm,Hashimoto:2018bnb,Hashimoto:2019bih,Akutagawa:2020yeo,Lu:2025tzs}.
+In addition, the combination of machine learning and holography has been deeply explored in a series of recent studies \cite{Hashimoto:2021ihd,Luo:2024iwf,Mansouri:2024uwc,Chen:2024ckb,Chen:2024mmd,Chang:2024ksq,Ahn:2024jkk,Cai:2024eqa,Hashimoto:2024yev,Ahn:2025tjp, Ahn:2024gjf, Lee:2025mti}.
 In contrast to traditional holographic models, this new approach first utilizes experimental or lattice QCD data to determine metrics and other model parameters with the help of machine learning.
 These acquired metrics are then applied to compute other physical QCD observables and are used as predictive outputs of the model.
 This interdisciplinary integration not only simplifies the complex computational process but also improves the prediction accuracy and reliability of the model, thereby opening up new directions in the study of strong interactions.
+In our recent work \cite{Mansouri:2024uwc}, we utilize an emergent metric constructed by Neural Ordinary Differential Equations with QCD data of the chiral condensate to calculate real and imaginary potential of heavy quarkonium.
+Ref. \cite{Chen:2024epd} employs a machine learning-assisted Einstein-Maxwell-Dilaton (EMD) model, using automatic differentiation to determine six parameters based on the equation of state, to calculate the transport properties of heavy quarks.
+Ref. \cite{Luo:2024iwf} primarily focuses on comparing MLPs and KANs for the inverse problem of the heavy quark potential, confirming the validity of the constructed model at finite temperature and chemical potential.
+These works inspire us to incorporate more physical quantities into a single holographic model.
+In this study, we want to establish a connection between the heavy-quark potential and transport properties.